NearbyShops/Nearby-Shops-Android-app-Deprecated/README.md

 Nearby Shops Open-Source License
 Copyright 2017-19 Bluetree Software LLP, Inc. | http://nearbyshops.org

 You may use this software for academic and non-commercial use without paying any license fee.
-But for commercial use you will be required to pay a license fee.
-Please see our pricing given at https://nearbyshops.org/pricing.html .
+But for commercial use you require permission please contact us for any kind of commercial use.

 Using the source-code of this project in direct or indirect form using Nearby Shops core software would be considered commercial use.